Mahmoud Ben Ayed

-Mahmoud Ben Ayed, Mahmoud Ben Ayad (محمود بن عياد), born in 1805 in Tunis and died in 1880 in istanbul, was a Tunisian politician.
+Mahmoud Ben Ayed, Mahmoud Ben Ayad (محمود بن عياد), born in 1805 in Tunis and died in 1880 in Istanbul, was a Tunisian politician.
 His misappropriation of funds while in office led the Tunisian state to bankruptcy and financial dependence on Europe, and was thus one of the causes of the establishment of the French protectorate of Tunisia.

 Career in Tunisia

 Ben Ayed came from a makhzen family of Djerbian origin, which entered service after 1756 in the Beylical court and formed a dynasty of caïds, corsair shipowners and tax farmers.
 His father Mohamed Ben Ayed was a prominent figure at the court of Ahmed Bey.
 Ben Ayed was involved in the startup of various modern industrial enterprises in Tunisia, and gradually gained control of the tax farms on hides, salt, tobacco, and provisioning the army.
 He also provided the court with all kinds of goods, from construction materials to wine and jewellery.
 He was closely associated with Mustapha Khaznadar, and, for five years, enjoyed exceptional favor at court.
 He became caïd of Bizerte and Djerba, and held the rank of minister from 1837.

-In July 1847 the first banknotes issued in the Arab World were circulated by the Dar al-Mal. a kind of central bank with Ben Ayad as its director.
+In July 1847, Ben Ayad established Dar al-Mal as Tunisia's bank of issue, printing the first domestic banknotes of the Islamic world.
 The purpose of the institution was to help finance Ahmed Bey's ambitious modernisation plans, but Ben Ayed used it for his own profiteering on a similarly ambitious scale.
-People did not trust the government's banknotes and those who could began moving their silver coin to the safety of European banks.
-In fact Ben Ayed was issuing paper money far beyond the value of the silver coinage the government had deposited with the bank.
+People did not trust Ben Ayad's banknotes and those who could began moving their silver coin to the safety of European banks.
+Ben Ayed was issuing paper money far beyond the value of the silver coinage the government had deposited with the bank.
 To bridge this gap, Ben Ayed sold licences, known as teskérés, which entitled the holder to the customs revenue from the export of olive oil.
 The whole enterprise rapidly became little more than a vehicle for Ben Ayed's self enrichment.